 Integrating the Unexpected

 Hanging baskets can be placed just about anywhere they have a sturdy surface to hang upon.
 Unfortunately, most people do not take advantage of the areas they can be hung to provide the unexpected pop of color, shape, and texture they provide.

-Garden walls and fences should most definitely be taken advantage of.
-Many people forget that even a cinder block surface can be utilized to build off, or even tapped into as a place to extend a garden.
-This is especially helpful when you feel you are limited in planting surfaces.
+Garden walls and fences should be taken advantage of.
+Many people forget that even a cinder block surface can be utilized to build off or tapped into as a place to extend a garden.
+It is especially helpful when you feel you are limited in planting surfaces.

-Many people avoid using ‘carpet’ like plant growth because they feel they do not have the space required.
-Don’t leave out these low growing plants as they can integrate themselves well into both large and small spaces, and also work quite nicely as a stand-alone.
+Many people avoid using carpet-like plant growth because they feel they do not have the space required.
+Don’t leave these low-growing plants as they can integrate themselves well into large and small spaces.
+It also works quite nicely as a stand-alone.

 Room to Grow

 Create rows of vegetables and flowers you plan on harvesting to provide room for them to grow, and room for you to weed, water, and care for until it is time to harvest.
 Rows also help you keep track of what is where without mixing up your veggies- which can be frustrating with young plants.